1980 Jeep Parts

 The history of the Jeep brand began just prior to World War II, when the U.S. Army, having realized it could no longer stay out of the conflict, called for a new four-wheel-drive vehicle which had to have a large payload capacity, small wheelbase, and be lightweight.
 An extremely aggressive production timeline was set by the Army as selected manufacturers would only have 49 days to supply a working protoype of the reconnaissance vehicle.
 Of the 135 companies that were invited to bid on the contract, only two answered the call: The American Bantam Car Company, and Willys-Overland.
 Willys, realizing that this was an almost impossible deadline to meet, asked the Army for more time but was refused.
 Bantam, who at the time was dealing with serious financial problems, had no in-house engineering resources of their own and manufacturing operations were in the process of shutting down.
 Their response to the contract was essentially a last ditch effort to try and save the company.
 With no ability to design the prototype themselves, Bantam reached out to a freelance designer by the name of Karl Probst.
 After initially refusing Bantam’s request, Probst agreed to design the prototype after the U.S. Army reached out to him as well.
 He got to work on his plan on July 17th, 1940.

-Because they were a small company and the Army needed a lot of these vehicles in a short amount of time, the U.S. Government was granted a non-exclusive license by Willys-Overland to allow another company to manufacture the vehicle using its design to help boost production of the new vehicle.
-The Army chose Ford and Willys supplied them with their specs so that they could share the burden of manufacturing the vehicle.
-Both Willys-Overland and Ford produced two slightly different versions of the Jeep during this time, the model MB by Willys and the model GPW by Ford.
+Because Willys was a small company and the Army needed a lot of these vehicles in a short amount of time, the U.S. Government was granted a non-exclusive license by Willys-Overland to allow another company to manufacture the vehicle using its design to help boost production of the new vehicle.
+The Army chose Ford and Willys supplied them with their specificationss so that they could share the burden of manufacturing the vehicle.
+Willys-Overland and Ford produced two slightly different versions of the Jeep during this time, the model MB by Willys and the model GPW (which gave rise to the Jeep nickname) by Ford.
 However, it was Willys-Overland’s standardized version that saw the battlefield and was the workhorse vehicle of the American armies during WWII.
 After the war, having won the adoration of the military and earning fame as a war hero, Willys decided to repurpose the Jeep for civilian use in order to capitalize on its popularity.
-The first civilian model of the Jeep, dubbed the Willys CJ (later known as the Jeep CJ), was released to the public in 1945 by Willys-Overland and generations of off-roading enthusiasts were born.
+The first civilian model of the Jeep, dubbed the Willys CJ (for Civillian Jeep, later known as the Jeep CJ), was released to the public in 1945 by Willys-Overland and generations of off-roading enthusiasts were born.
 This began the oldest 4x4 off-road and SUV brand in the world, which still continues to this day.

 Ownership Changes, Models, and More